 Charleston is full of southern charm.
 From its tree-lined streets and colonial style architecture, vibrant food scene, and rich (albeit distasteful) history, it’s a city with a lot to offer.
+There are plenty of cool things to do in Charleston.
 Here is how to make your Charleston, South Carolina, vacation the best possible with a handy list of dos and don’ts.

 Visit Rainbow Row